alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 Downgrading service plans is not currently supported.

+Upgrading from an unencrypted to an encrypted service plan using `update-service` is not currently supported.
+If you wish to do this you will need to:

+1. [Set up a PostgreSQL service](/deploying_services.html#set-up-a-postgresql-service) using your desired encrypted plan.

+2. Move your data from your unencrypted service to the new encrypted service following the steps described in the [PaaS to PaaS](/deploying_services.html#paas-to-paas) guide.

 ### Unbind a PostgreSQL service from your app

 You must unbind the PostgreSQL service before you can delete it.
 To unbind the PostgreSQL service, run the following code in the command line: